tejasvarajsingh/Frontend_battle_2025/README.md

 3. A **“Contact Us”** section at the bottom of the page.

-Note: Some buttons or links might not work as this is only Front End.
+Note: Some buttons or links might not work as this is only the Front End, but you will get all the info of clicking the button on the console.

 I hope you find this project both useful and enjoyable to explore!
+Thank You!